secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

 #### Sponsored Webcast

 This is webcast hosted on an external partner/vendor platform.
-The status of `Attended On-demand` accounts for Gitlab hosted On-Demand and non-Gitlab hosted On-demand webcasts.
+The status of `Attended On-demand` accounts for GitLab hosted On-Demand and non-GitLab hosted On-demand webcasts.
 [Read more](/handbook/marketing/revenue-marketing/digital-marketing-programs/marketing-programs/virtual-events/external-virtual-events/#types-of-external-virtual-events).

 **Bizible:** This is tracked as an _online_ channel if registrants come through a marketo form, otherwise it will be an _offline_ channel